skip to main content

 Starlink leads the pack with its portable Roam plans.

 Satellite internet is unique in its near-total nationwide coverage.
-Even the most remote areas of the country can get coverage as long as you have a clear view of the sky.
-This makes it a natural fit with portable internet—you could literally take your connection anywhere you go.
+Small rural communities and even remote areas of wilderness can get coverage as long as you have a clear view of the sky.
+This makes it a natural fit with portable internet—you literally have coverage anywhere you go.

 Portable internet with Starlink Roam Unlimited